mmolad/mmolad.net/_jekyll/work.md

 					</li>
 				</ul>
 			</div>
-			<p>As Business Technology Manager at <a href="http://ps-med.com">PerSys Medical</a>, I am responsible for all information technology and systems administration.
-My work also branches out to digital marketing, with a focus on mantaining our web presence.</p>
+			<p>As Business Technology Manager at <a href="http://ps-med.com">PerSys Medical</a>, I was responsible for all information technology and systems administration.
+My work also branched out to digital marketing, with a personal responsibility on mantaining our web presence.</p>
-			<p>Since coming on board, I've migrating our email systems to a Microsft Exchange platform, deployed Google Apps for Work for real-time global collaboration, and introduced video conferencing systems to unite our 3 regional headquarters.</p>
+			<p>Since coming on board, I migrated our email systems to a Microsft Exchange platform, deployed Google Apps for Work for real-time global collaboration, and introduced video conferencing systems to unite our three regional headquarters.</p>
 			<p>I performed a complete redesign and rebuild of our <a href="http://ps-med.com">corporate website</a>, and helped launch the <a href="http://nio-pm.com">NIO</a>, the new best-in-class intraosseous device.
 All of our work centered around a complete rebranding of our business under the PerSys Medical banner, with a unified brand strategy and brand guidelines.</p>
 		</li>
 		<li>